YOU BELONG HERE

 In addition to listing employment opportunities here, SAS lists most positions with TABS, NAIS, NAES, SAIS, and TAIS.

-Download and complete application and submit it to the search committee listed in the position posting.
+All applicants must complete and submit this application.
 Supplementary materials, such as a cover letter or teaching statement, may be required.

 St. Andrew's-Sewanee School is an Equal Opportunity Employer and is committed to a program of equal opportunity and nondiscrimination with all employees, students, and applicants for employment, and will actively carry out all federal and state regulations.
 All aspects of your working at St. Andrew’s-Sewanee School will be governed on the basis of competence and qualifications and will not be influenced in any manner by race, color, creed, religion, sex, age, marital status, sexual orientation, national origin, handicap or veteran status, or any other status protected by law.
 All decisions made with respect to recruiting, hiring and promotions will be based solely on individual qualifications related to the requirements of the job.